-External contractors who provide services to end clients through a limited company, often known as a Personal Services Company (PSC), benefit from tax and national insurance contribution (NIC) relief.
+External contractors who provide services to end clients through a limited company, often known as a Personal Services Company (PSC), benefit from tax and National Insurance Contribution (NIC) relief.
 The IR35 legislation is intended to assess a contractor’s working practices, and ensure they are working as a genuine contractor, independent from the end client.
-If not, the HMRC would classify them as a ‘disguised employee’ – someone who receives similar benefits or works in a similar way to directly employed personnel, but does not pay tax and NIC.
+If not, HMRC would classify them as a ‘disguised employee’ – someone who receives similar benefits or works in a similar way to directly employed personnel, but does not pay tax and NIC.

-From April 2020 the legislation will be rolled out into the private sector as well.
+From April 2021 the legislation will be rolled out into the Private Sector as well.

 With this roll out, responsibility will sit with the end client and fee payer, often the recruitment agency, to assess whether the external contractor is in or out of the scope of IR35.
 Those contractors deemed to be in-scope of IR35 will require tax and NIC to be deducted.
 Those out of scope, will continue to operate as they currently do.

-Why do I need to look at 2020 legislation now?
+Why do I need to look at the legislation now?

-Whilst the change may not come into force until next year, it’s crucial that businesses begin to develop their approach to assess IR35 across their workforce as early as possible to avoid a last-minute blanket approach.
+Whilst the change may not come into force until April 2021 now, it’s crucial that businesses develop their approach to assess IR35 across their workforce as early as possible to avoid a last-minute blanket approach.

 NRL is currently working with clients to review their contractor workforce and identify how recruitment processes can be adapted to incorporate IR35 measures.
 If you’d like to arrange an IR35 contractor workforce review then contact NRL at [email protected]